CS-3311-JDE-3346/vocoder-webapp/README.md

 Our technologies used are Next.js, React, and JUCE, and the programming languages used are JavaScript, HTML, CSS, and C. Since this is a website, it can work on any platform or device with a web browser.

 # Getting Started
+## Installation
+Ensure Node, ffmpeg, and fluidsynth are installed on your system Run `npm i`

+## Local Development
 First, run the development server:

 ```bash